 What is outer ear infection?

-CausesFactors that contribute to outer ear infection include lack of ear wax, hot and humid weather, regular water exposure, and injury to the thin layer of skin in the outer ear canal often caused by use of cotton buds or hearing aids.
-Swimmers are particularly prone to developing outer ear infection; hence, the condition is commonly known as “swimmer’s ear”.
-People with allergic conditions, such as eczema, psoriasis, hay fever, and asthma, are more likely to develop an outer ear infection.
+CausesOuter ear infection can be caused by lack of ear wax, hot and humid weather, regular water exposure, and injury to the thin layer of skin in the outer ear canal often caused by use of cotton buds, hearing aids, or earbuds.

 The most common symptoms of outer ear infection include: